How to Lose Your Twitter Following in 10 DaysApril 28, 2016

 Day 2: Talk when no one’s listening.

 To be more covert about your mission, talk about trendy topics – when no one is listening.
 Track the social behavior of the target audience you’re seeking to lose.
-Observe activity from over the last week and keep your eyes peeled for moments, or times of day, whereby their activity is consistently low.
+Observe activity from over the last week and keep your eyes peeled for moments, or times of day, when their activity is consistently low.
 Pick times when your audience is minimal to start talking serious.

 Day 3: Avoid your influencers at all costs.